EvotecIT/PSWriteHTML/readme.md

   - [x] New-HTMLMessage - Removed as not ready, useless
   - [x] New-HTMLTable
     - [ ] Disable Paging when amount of objects to display is lower then PagingOptions
+  - [x] New-HTMLTableContent - Added with plenty of new features
+  - [ ]

 - 0.0.45 - 2019.07.09
   - [x] New-HTMLTable